 2 tsp-1 Tbsp balsamic vinegar

-2. When cool enough to safely handle, remove the outer peels of the garlic to reveal the clove inside.
+2. When the garlic is cool enough to safely handle, remove the peels of the garlic to reveal cloves inside.
 Do this clove-by-clove until all are free of the peels.
-Then, discard the peels and then, add the roasted cloves of garlic to a high speed blender.
+Discard the peels.
+Add the roasted cloves of garlic to a high speed blender.

 3. Add the onion powder, cornstarch, bouillon cube, water, soy sauce, and raw cashews to the high speed blender.
 Blend until completely smooth.
 Then, pour into a medium saucepan.